 The charity owns two buildings and the land on which they stand.
+Although there are no physical barriers between the Somerset County Cricket Ground and the museum buildings we are completely separate organisations.

 The museum building has had a variety of uses and modifications over the centures, the most recent being as a store in a builder’s yard and before that as a farm barn.
 Almost derelict in the 1980s, it was classified as an ancient monument.
 The newly established Somerset Cricket Museum bought it in the 1980s and set about major reconstruction works to make it safe and to replace the roof.
 It is now Grade II* listed.
 Following the receipt of a major legacy in 2010 the building has been completely renovated and brought up to modern safety and efficiency standards.